spcourse/data/index.md

 Other than that, some modules assume high school mathematics or physics, but many do not.
 If you feel overwhelmed, don't hesitate to contact the course staff!
 We can explain the course's philosophy and requirements, and make recommendations on how to approach problems.

-## Passing the course

-The course consists of two parts.
-In the first part of the course you will complete a number of programming assignments.
-In the second part you will work on your own (final) project.

-You pass the course by:
-1. submitting sufficient coursework
-2. finishing the final project

-Your grade will be determined by your final project.
-We will evaluate the following criteria:

-* Process book (20%)
-    * It should be documented what challenges you faced during the project and how you solved these challenges

-* Code quality (30%)
-    * Your code should be nicely formatted and commented
-    * Your readme file should be clear and describe what every file does and how to run your code

-* Final product (50%)
-    * Description of the pipeline of the project
-    * Visualization itself
-    * Description of the visualization

 ## Asking questions

 In this course you'll mostly work on assignments independently.
 But you're not on your own!
 We're here to help.
 There are three ways you can get help: